oising/AspirePowerShell/README.md

 ## About

-NOTE: This is not yet available as an Aspire Hosting package.
-This is a proof of concept, albeit a fairly solid one.

 Script your resources, use the pwsh (powershell core) engine and reference connectionstring expressions, live resources, dotnet instances or whatever else is in scope for your AppHost.